ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### 1. ActionResult errors are changed to failure

-Any [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) with status `error` is transformed into `failure` to avoid form data loss, which will happen when the nearest `+error.svelte` page is rendered.
-It will wipe out the form and all data that was just entered.
-The [onError event](/concepts/events#onerror) is a more user-friendly way of handling server errors.
+Any [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) with status `error` is transformed into `failure` to avoid form data loss.
+The SvelteKit default is to render the nearest `+error.svelte` page, which will wipe out the form and all data that was just entered.
+Returning `fail` with a [status message](/concepts/messages) or using the [onError event](/concepts/events#onerror) is a more user-friendly way of handling server errors.

 ### 2. The form isn't resetted by default

-Resetting the form is optional to avoid data loss and isn't always wanted, especially in backend interfaces, where the form data should be kept after updating.
+Resetting the form is disabled as default to avoid accidental data loss.
+It's not always wanted as well, for example in backend interfaces, where the form data should be kept after updating.
+It's easy to enable though, read further down at the `resetForm` option for details.
 For custom resets, you can use the [reset](/api#superform-return-type) method returned from `superForm`.
-Also note that resetting **does not** mean clearing the fields.
-Read further down at the `resetForm` option for details.

 ### 3. A tainted form warning is added